cyclus/cyclus/CONTRIBUTING.rst

 * Click the green "Merge Pull Request" button

-  * Note: if the button is not available, the requester needs to merge or rebase from the current HEAD of the mainline "master" branch
+  * Note: if the button is not available, the requester needs to merge or rebase from the current HEAD of the mainline "main" branch

 Running Tests
 =============